The Evolutionary Pathways of Disk-, Bulge-, and Halo-dominated Galaxies: A kinematic selection of galaxies dominated by disks, bulges, and halos

+\reffig{fig:population} shows the fraction of each galaxy group as a function of stellar mass.
+It is clear that the relatively low-mass galaxies (stellar mass $<10^{10.6}M_\odot$) in TNG100 have much more bulge-dominated cases.
+Star formation is generally still active in such galaxies.
+It is thus consistent with the conclusion of \citet{Rodriguez-Gomez2019} that TNG100 produces many blue spheroids.
+Similarly, \citet{Du2020} showed that disk galaxies in TNG100 generate a dramatically lower fraction of cold disks than those extracted in CALIFA galaxies \citep{Zhu2018b}.
+The result in this paper suggests that this issue has been significantly improved in TNG50, if not completely solved, possibly due to its better resolution.

+In total, among the 541 central TNG50 galaxies, 183 ($\sim 34\%$) are disk-dominated.
+This fraction drops to 14\% (75 galaxies) if we only count the galaxies that are dominated by cold disks (mass fraction $f_{\rm cd}\geq0.5$), which is a conservative definition of disk-dominated galaxies.
+About 1\% (5 galaxies) have cold disks with $f_{\rm cd}\geq0.7$.
+The conclusions in \refsec{sec:bulgeanddisk} will not be significantly affected if we distinguish bulge- and disk-dominated galaxies according to the mass fraction of their cold disks.

 Dissipationless ``dry'' mergers in the later phase are expected to be destructive for disky structures.
-In \reffig{fig:classTNG50}, individual simulated galaxies are color-coded by the amount of stellar mass that was formed ex situ, estimated by the method of \citet{Rodriguez-Gomez2016}.
+In \reffig{fig:classTNG50}, individual simulated galaxies are color-coded by the amount of stellar mass that was not formed in the galaxies lying along the main progenitor branch in the merger trees, i.e., ex-situ, estimated using the method of \citet{Rodriguez-Gomez2016}.
 It is clear that the mass fraction of ex-situ stars is generally $<0.1$ in both disk- and bulge-dominated galaxies, while it is much larger in halo-dominated galaxies.

 In the upper panels of \reffig{fig:centh}, we show the merger frequency of galaxies with different kinematic structures.
+It measures the fraction of galaxies that have experienced at least one merger of certain mass ratio since a particular redshift.
 The lower panels show number counts of galaxies.
 Clearly, the mass fraction of a kinematic stellar halo has a strong positive correlation with mergers.
 About 80 per cent of the central galaxies with massive stellar halos of mass fraction $f_{\rm h} > 0.4$ have experienced at least one merger of stellar mass ratio $\geq 0.1$ since $z=1$ (see blue curves for TNG50 and gray histograms for TNG100).
-More than 50 per cent of such galaxies are associated with 0.25 major mergers (red profiles for TNG50 and black histogram for TNG100), consistent with \citet{Penoyre2017} and \citet{Lagos2018}.
+More than 50 per cent of such galaxies are associated with 0.25 major mergers (red profiles for TNG50 and black histogram for TNG100), in agreement with \citet{Penoyre2017} and \citet{Lagos2018}.